TuumPHP/FileMap/README.md

 FileMap
 =======

-a simple file mapper for various file types.
+a file mapper for various file types.

 ### License